Chatbot conversations

 | Status | Conversation outcome (see below) |

-| Actions | View purchase, Mark as read/unread |
+| Actions | View Purchase, Mark as read/unread |

 Conversation status